kodecocodes/swift-style-guide/README.markdown

 Declare variables and function return types as optional with `?` where a nil value is acceptable.

 Use implicitly unwrapped types declared with `!` only for instance variables that you know will be initialized later before use, such as subviews that will be set up in `viewDidLoad`.
+Avoid using implicit unwrapping anywhere else.

 When accessing an optional value, use optional chaining if the value is only accessed once or if there are many optionals in the chain: